Breathe First

 How Myofunctional Therapy Works

-Myofunctional therapy is a gentle, step-by-step approach that helps retrain the muscles of the face, mouth, and tongue to work the way they’re meant to.
-The process is personalised to your (or your child’s) specific needs—whether that’s improving breathing, correcting tongue posture, reducing jaw pain, or supporting clearer speech and easier swallowing.
+Myofunctional therapy is a gentle, step-by-step approach that helps retrain the muscles of the face, mouth, and tongue to work the way they're meant to.
+The process is personalised to your specific needs — whether that's improving breathing, correcting tongue posture, reducing jaw pain, or supporting clearer speech and easier swallowing.

 Therapy is guided by detailed assessment and built around simple daily exercises.
 Over time, these movements help build new muscle habits, leading to long-term improvements in health, comfort, and function.
 Most people begin to notice changes within the first few weeks, with full progress typically seen over a few months.